-- 1. Query agencies, organizations, and scientists working on the coast for historical water quality, nutrients, and biological monitoring information or studies. - 2.
-Establish quality assurance and minimum period of record criteria for both assessing current status and historical trends in nutrient concentrations/loads and biological responses to these loads and screening historical information against these criteria. - 3.
-Review historical land use/land cover changes in coastal watersheds to identify potential legacy influences on current condition (see Watershed Characterization strategy). - a.
-Historical land use north of I-10 can probably be used. - b.
-Historical land use information south of I-10 is less useful because of Katrina damage.
-Much of the land use, stream channel morphology and shoreline changed during and following Katrina.
+- 1. Query agencies, organizations, and scientists working in the watershed for historical water quality, nutrients, and biological monitoring information or studies. - 2.
+Establish quality assurance and minimum period of record criteria for both assessing current status and historical trends in nutrient concentrations/loads, and biological responses to these loads; and for screening